What is a “real” coding language?

 Java, a language that is most useful for backend development is not taught at bootcamp.

-It is no relation to JavaScript, except that when Brenden Eich, who designed JavaScript code as a browser-based scripting language for Netscape.
-It was called Mocha, LiveScript and then JavaScript only to tag its name to the popular language of the day, which was Java.
+It is no relation to JavaScript, except that when Eich, who designed JavaScript code as a browser-based scripting language for Netscape liked the name Java and attached the suffix “script” to this already popular language.
+JavaScript, was actually called Mocha and then LiveScript and then JavaScript as a rebranding excercise.

 C, C++, C Sharp are other backend languages that are not taught at bootcamp.